-If you've been a truck driver and are ready to take the plunge and become your own independent owner-operator and start a trucking business, we've got you covered.
-We've put together this complete checklist of all the items you'll need to be your own boss.
-We wrote a long form version of how to start a trucking business so you can read all the details.
+If you’re a truck driver and are ready to take the plunge to become an independent owner-operator, we've got you covered.
+We've put together this checklist of items you'll need to start your own trucking business and be your own boss.

-The location of your business and the way you have structured your business will determine how and where you need to register.
-Obtain your Commercial Drivers License (CDL) - Free to $5,000.
+The location of your business and the way you structure it will determine how and where you need to register.
+LLC filing fees range from $35 to $500, depending on which state you’re filing in.

-Class A CDLs are required for combination tractor-trailers, the primary type of equipment used in the trucking industry.
+Class A Commercial Driver's Licenses (CDLs) are required for combination tractor-trailers, the primary type of equipment used in the trucking industry.
+The cost to obtain your CDL is anywhere from free to $5,000, depending on how you obtain it.

 - Some companies offer free CDL training and testing in exchange for an employment contract for one to two years.